At-home alcohol detox and withdrawal aren’t advised due to medical complications that can arise. Learn about at-home detox to understand the risks.

-What to Eat During Alcohol Detox
+What to Eat During Your Self-Detox

 When your body is withdrawing from alcohol, food will probably be the last thing on your mind.
 Eating is an important part of your recovery because alcohol affects how your body metabolizes and utilizes nutrients.

 Alcohol withdrawal causes a variety of different symptoms including fatigue, anxiety, depression, loss of appetite, nausea, and vomiting.
 These symptoms are most severe between 24 and 72 hours after the last drink and may limit your ability to eat.

 Make sure you drink plenty of fluids during this time as it will help rehydrate your body and get rid of toxins.
 Water, juice, broth, ice pops, and gelatin are good choices for hydration during the early stages of withdrawal.

 Once you can start eating again, it’s important to focus on eating a healthy diet.
 Eat foods from a variety of food groups in the right amounts to help meet your caloric needs.
 Eat plenty of fruits and vegetables, but don’t neglect the importance of whole grains and lean sources of protein.

 When you’re detoxing in an inpatient or outpatient detox treatment facility, they’ll usually prescribe medications to help ease withdrawal symptoms of alcohol.
 At home, you won’t have that luxury.
 But there are some vitamins and minerals you can take that are often beneficial and help remove toxins.
 Some of these include B vitamins, multivitamins, vitamin C, vitamin E, and calcium.